stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 ```

 All of these are useful on their own, but the real power of
-`State s` comes from the observation that it is a monad:
+`State s` comes from the observation that it is a monad.
+Before you go on, please spend some time and try implementing
+`Functor`, `Applicative`, and `Monad` for `State s` yourself.
+Even if you don't succeed, you will have an easier time
+understanding how the implementations below work.

 ```idris
 Functor (State state) where